hughsk/komponist/README.md

 # komponist

 A simple, yet flexible, Node client library for [MPD](http://mpd.wikia.com/), the hackable headless audio playback server.
+As a bonus, it runs the same if you use it server-side *or* on the browser!

 ## Installation